 This is the third of four chapters about Editing and Proofreading.
 To complete this reader, read each chapter carefully and then unlock and complete our materials to check your understanding.

 – Provide twelve pieces of advice for effective editing

 – Explore how that advice can be best employed by a writer

-The third lesson on this topic focuses specifically on the skill of editing, looking at the most important pieces of advice available to students during the editing process.
+The third chapter on this topic focuses specifically on the skill of editing, looking at the most important pieces of advice available to students during the editing process.
 Well-edited writing should be non-biased and satisfying to read, with clear connections between the thesis statement, main ideas and arguments and supporting evidence.
 Although it isn’t easy to write an assignment that ticks all of these boxes, the following twelve tips should make the editing process somewhat easier and more productive for non-native speakers of English.

 1. Separate writing from editing

 The first piece of advice for students when editing is to make sure that writing and editing processes are done at separate times.
 It’s important when writing your assignment that you do not interrupt your natural flow by worrying too much about what you’ve written and how you’ve written it.
 First write fluidly, committing your thoughts and ideas to paper without worrying too much about how to improve upon your writing.